Blog Layout

 Odds are your employer offers some kind of retirement plan.
 Odds are, too, they offer a contribution match.
 One of the biggest mistakes you can make is not contributing enough to get it — one of the few things in life that’s truly free.
 For example, your employer may match up to 3 percent of your pay, but only if you’re contributing at least 3 percent.
 If you’re not getting the full match, do it.

-Again, if you need help avoiding the mistakes, talk to a financial adviser.
+Again, if you need help avoiding the mistakes as a millenial, talk to a financial adviser.

 Jennifer Pagliara is a financial adviser with CapWealth Advisors.
 Her column appears every other week in The Tennessean.